arorasarthak/arorasarthak.github.io/index.md

 I am a Graduate Student employed as a Teaching Assistant at the Kate Gleason College of Engineering @ RIT.
 My major is Electrical Engineering with a specialization in Robotics.
-Most my time is spent working on my graduate thesis in Human Robot Interaction and assisting other graduate and undergraduate students in Robotics.
+Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in Robotics.

 Besides my passion for Robotics, I spend my time in photography [:camera:](https://www.instagram.com/acrossthedelta/) and making music [:musical_note:](https://soundcloud.com/auralrush).